tinko26/ao/docs/environment/uint.md

 # Unsigned Integers

-The `ao_uint.h` module defines an abstraction for unsigned integers.
-It defines the `ao_uint.h` type, which represents the fastest unsigned integer type available on the target platform.
+The `ao_uint.h` module defines the `ao_uint_t` type, which represents the fastest unsigned integer type available on the target platform.
 Additionally, it contains a couple of useful functions.

 ## Constants